 - A blunter cut for the top layers can help with this but you can also achieve this by styling the hair so that the bangs and top part of the hair have more volume.
 Try to keep the rest of the haircut (the lower layers) straight and narrow to minimize the volume near the lower part of the face.

-- our goal to achieve facial balance here is probably going to be to minimize the length of the face.
-Do this by avoiding straight, narrow haircuts and instead offer volume.
-A combination of short layers and long layers can provide this.
+- Our goal to achieve facial balance here is probably going to be to minimize the length of the face.
+Do this by avoiding straight, narrow haircuts.
+Instead, offer volume with a combination of short layers and long layers.

 - A style that has volume around the top of the head will also help.